TimMackenzie/VoiceNote/README.md

 I created this app just for myself upon getting a device with Android 4.1.
 I didn't find an adequate solution to easily capture thoughts when I was, for example, at a stop light.
 There are other options, but sometimes they have puzzling limitations (Google Now can fail to recognize voice when offline despite the voice recognition happening locally).

 VoiceNote:
--Requires no internet connection, or any other permissions.
+- Requires no internet connection, or any other permissions.
--Can be launched from the lock screen or anywhere.
+- Can be launched from the lock screen or anywhere.
 It's not a widget, so it won't take any resources until it runs.
--Can be configured to send notes directly to a few popular note apps.
+- Can be configured to send notes directly to a few popular note apps.

 Since I created it for myself, the interface may not be to your liking - there's no main screen at all, which is not normal Android UX.
 Go ahead and extend or modify it.
 Use this code a a reference, as a starting point for your project, whatever you like.
 It is licensed under Apache 2.0.

 <del>You can get this app already built from Google Play:</del>
-Well, not yet - it's not ready for release on Google Play until the Keep issue is fixed.
+Well, not yet - hopefully soon.

 What does the app currently do?
 - Start capturing immediatly upon start